-He rose through the ranks of the Muslim Brotherhood, joining its Guidance Bureau and serving as an independent in the movement's parliamentary bloc from 2000 to 2005.
+He rose through the ranks of the Muslim Brotherhood and served as an independent in the movement's parliamentary bloc from 2000 to 2005.

 As an MP, he was occasionally praised for his oratorical performances, for example after a rail disaster in 2002 when he denounced official incompetence.

-In his election campaign, Mr Morsi presented himself as a bulwark against any revival of the old guard of ousted president Hosni Mubarak.
+In his election campaign, Morsi presented himself as a bulwark against any revival of the old guard of Hosni Mubarak.

-Moreover they said he mishandled the economy and failed to deal with the very issues that led to the uprising that brought him to power: calls for rights and social justice.
+Moreover, they said he had mishandled the economy and failed to deal with the very issues that led to the uprising that brought him to power: calls for rights and social justice.

-Tamarod organised mass protests to mark the first anniversary of the day he took office.
-On 30 June 2013, millions of protesters took to the streets across Egypt.
+Mass protests were held to mark the first anniversary of the day Morsi took office, and millions took to the streets across Egypt.

-The protests prompted the military to warn him on 1 July that it would intervene and impose its own "roadmap" if he did not satisfy the public's demands within 48 hours.
+The military warned Morsi that it would intervene if he did not satisfy the public's demands within 48 hours.

 On the evening of 3 July, the army suspended the constitution and announced the formation of a technocratic interim government ahead of new presidential elections.

-Mr Morsi denounced the announcement as a "coup".
-He was taken by the army to an undisclosed location, and was not heard from for weeks.
+Morsi denounced the action as a "coup".
+His arrest was ordered by then armed forces chief - and now president - Abdul Fattah al-Sisi - and he was taken by the army to an undisclosed location, and was not heard from for weeks.